 Advice on held-away assets is an extra service offering.
 You should be compensated on services.
 Most advisors are charging between 25-40 basis points for this service.
 Advising on held-away accounts involves research, recommendations, and often rebalancing instructions.

-By advising on held away accounts you create new value for your clients.
+By advising on held-away accounts you create new value for your clients.
 Also, you create an extra revenue stream for your firm.

 Blueleaf tip: Ask the aggregation vendor how they can help with billing for held-away asset management.

 “Getting organized” with their finances is a top goal of many prospects.
 Getting access to your prospects at the right time in the sales cycle is a powerful way to show value.
-It also lets your better assess their growth potential as a client.
+It also lets you better assess their growth potential as a client.

 It should be easy for you to invite prospects and for them to set themselves up.
-A good test is how many clients complete the set up.
+A good test is how many clients complete the setup.
 Ask for usage statistics to test this.